-NOTE 1: The Operational Level (Level 4) is the minimum required proficiency level for operational levels of language proficiency, respectively, all of which describe a level of proficiency below the ICAO language proficiency requirement.

-NOTE 2: Levels 1 through 3 (next page) describe Pre-elementary, Elementary, and Preadvanced than the minimum required Standard.
-As a whole, the scale will serve as benchmarks for training and testing, and in assisting candidates to attain the
+- NOTE 1: The Operational Level (Level 4) is the minimum required proficiency level for radiotelephony communication. - NOTE 2: Levels 1 through 3 (next page) describe Pre-elementary, Elementary, and Preoperational levels of language proficiency, respectively, all of which describe a level of proficiency below the ICAO language proficiency requirement. - NOTE 3: Levels 5 and 6 describe Extended and Expert levels, at levels of proficiency more advanced than the minimum required Standard.
+As a whole, the scale will serve as benchmarks for training and testing, and in assisting candidates to attain the Operational Level (Level 4).
+Pre- operational, Elementary and Pre- elementary Levels